The 10 question annual reflection is a longstanding ALearningaDay tradition. I recommend doing it in 3 steps:

 i) Carve out an hour in the coming days to “look back and look forward.”
 It helps to do this in a quiet place with no distractions or interruptions.

 ii) Work with a list of 10 questions that make you think.
-For a starter list, I’ve shared the 10 questions I asked myself below (also available to print as a doc or PDF on this folder).
+For a starter list, I’ve shared the 10 questions I asked myself below (also available to print as a doc or PDF by downloading from this folder).

 iii) Archive your questions and notes for next year.
 Check in with them over the course of the year and read them before you start next year’s reflection.
 Looking at what was top-of-mind a few years later is also guaranteed to make you grin. :-)

-(3) We learn from a mix of 3 sources – i) taking action and reflecting on our experiences, ii) people, and iii) books/synthesized information.
-What did my mix look like in 2020?
-How do I plan to keep this going in 2021?
+3. We learn from a mix of 3 sources – i) taking action and reflecting on our experiences, ii) people, and iii) books/courses or synthesized information.
+What did my mix look like in 2022?
+What would I do differently in 2023?

 i) Action + reflection: